 Let’s break that down.

-NEED 1: Email List
+Step 1: Build an Email List

 If you've read anything about online marketing, you know that your email list should be the backbone of your business.
 It's how you gather a group of people interested in your course topic.
 More importantly to a launch, it is literally the only way to directly contact your tribe and notify them of a new product.

 PLUS!
-With the right email sequence you can build trust, anticipation and urgency to increase sales.
+With the right email sequence you can build trust, anticipation, and urgency to increase sales.

 In this post, we’re going to focus on your email sequence as your main method of launching your course.
 Why?
 Because it’s easy and reliable.
 Two big high fives.